Search Index Overview

 Note:

-Saving an item record triggers an index update, not an index rebuild.
-For information on events that triggers a search index update, see Events that Trigger Search Index Update.
+Saving an item record triggers an index update, not a rebuild.
+For information about what triggers an update, see Events that Trigger Search Index Update.

 Events that Trigger Search Index Update